Masturbation: 20th century

+In the 20th century (1962), the idea of "masturbatory insanity" has been attributed to irrational and unscientific hypotheses.

 Thomas Szasz stated in 1973 the shift in scientific consensus: "Masturbation: the primary sexual activity of mankind.
 In the nineteenth century, it was a disease; in the twentieth, it's a cure."
-In 2019, Encyclopedia Britannica endorses his conclusion (namely masturbation as a cure inside sex therapy).

 Dörner and others wrote in their now classic book (1978): "Self-satisfaction is therefore a priceless good for the success of sexual pleasure, but also for other partnership and sexual relationships: for only if I can offer something to myself can I also offer it to someone else. ...
 Not self-satisfaction, but feelings closely correlated with it need among others help through counseling, respectively therapy!"

 In the 1980s, Michel Foucault was arguing masturbation taboo was "rape by the parents of the sexual activity of their children".
-However, in 1994, when the surgeon general of the United States, Joycelyn Elders, mentioned as an aside that it should be mentioned in school curricula that masturbation was safe and healthy, she was forced to resign, with opponents asserting that she was promoting the teaching of how to masturbate.
+However, in 1994, when the surgeon general of the United States, Joycelyn Elders, said that it should be mentioned in school sex education curricula, as a side note, that masturbation is safe and healthy, she was forced to resign, with opponents asserting that she was promoting the teaching of how to masturbate.

 21st century

+Thomas W. Laqueur stated: "Less clinical, less overtly political, the solitary vice of the imagination and of fantasy that had so terrified Rousseau had been transformed into a virtue: self-pleasuring was the path to self-knowledge, self-discovery, and spiritual well-being."

 Both practices and cultural views of masturbation have continued to evolve in the 21st century, partly because the contemporary lifeworld is increasingly technical.
 For example, digital photographs or live video may be used to share masturbatory experiences either in a broadcast format (possibly in exchange of money, as with performances by webcam models), or between members of a long-distance relationship.
 Teledildonics is a growing field.
-Masturbation has been depicted as a complicated part of "Love in the 21st Century" in the BBC drama by the same name.
+Masturbation has been depicted as a complicated part of "Love in the 21st Century" in the Channel 4 drama of the same name.
+In the 2020s, a "gooning" subculture centered around extended masturbation sessions emerged online.
+Participants build "gooncaves", rooms covered in projectors and TV screens playing pornography as well as pornographic posters, and showcasing them online.

-In modern culture
+Views on masturbation

 Stigma

 Even though many medical professionals and scientists have found large amounts of evidence that masturbating is healthy and commonly practiced by males and females, stigma on the topic still persists today.
-In November 2013, Matthew Burdette, after being filmed masturbating, committed suicide.
+In November 2013, Matthew Burdette committed suicide after a fellow student secretly made a video of him masturbating in a restroom stall, and published it.

 In an article published by the nonprofit organization Planned Parenthood Federation of America, it was reported: "Proving that these ancient stigmas against masturbation are still alive and felt by women and men, researchers in 1994 found that half of the adult women and men who masturbate feel guilty about it (Laumann, et al., 1994. p.85).
 Another study in 2000 found that adolescent young men are still frequently afraid to admit that they masturbate (Halpern, et al., 2000, 327)."